jac307/MediaArtTutorials/CMST2ZP3/AI-Data-Poisioning.md

 ---

 ### 2. AI Data Poisoning Workflow
-Individually and collectively, create a cohesive series of images by following this structured workflow:
+Individually and collectively, **create a cohesive series of images by following this structured workflow**:

-- **Generate base images** using adversarial prompting in Microsoft CoPilot.
+- **Generate base images** using adversarial prompting in Microsoft CoPilot and slightlyh modify them using any image editing software.
 - **Apply Nightshade** to poison selected images, distorting or confusing their machine-learned features.
 - **Remix poisoned images** in Pollo.ai, using mislabelled or contradictory prompts to create unexpected visual outcomes.
 - **Document each step** in your individual Process Journal, including prompts, screenshots, and observations.